cedrickchee/awesome-transformer-nlp/README.md

 25. [The Secret Sauce behind 100K context window in LLMs: all tricks in one place](https://blog.gopenai.com/how-to-speed-up-llms-and-use-100k-context-window-all-tricks-in-one-place-ffd40577b4c)
 26. [Unlimiformer: Long-Range Transformers with Unlimited Length Input (paper)](https://arxiv.org/abs/2305.01625) by CMU, 2023.
 27. [PaLM 2 Technical Report (PDF)](https://ai.google/static/documents/palm2techreport.pdf) by Google, 2023.
+28. [Mixture-of-Depths (MoD): Dynamically allocating compute in transformer-based language models](https://arxiv.org/abs/2404.02258) by Google DeepMind et al., 2024 - A lot of similarities to Mixture of Experts (MoE).
+What's the difference between MoE and MoD?
+MoE route tokens to multiple experts, while MoD route to a single expert which can be dynamically skipped.
+Also, did they introduce "dropout" layer designed for transformer?
+[ELI5 version: [Mixture of Depths Meets Mixture of Experts](https://lifeinthesingularity.com/p/googles-breakthroughs-in-ai-design)]

 ### Generative Pre-Training Transformer (GPT)